elfrucool/spring-batch-workshop/exercise-2/README.md

 <strong>Remarks: </strong> It is worth to check javadoc for each created class.
 Also, spring boot will automatically create a bean `dataSource` and autowire whenever it is required.
 See: [Spring Boot Database Initialization][SPRING-BOOT-DATABASE-INITIALIZATION]

 ##TASK 11: DEFINE VERIFY STEP

+The final step of the job will add a step (_VerifyImportStep_) to verify that the content was correctly imported through executing a SQL query and dump the results.

+You need to follow the next 3 steps:

+1. Update job definition with the new expected step
+1. Create the new step
+1. Qualify steps to allow spring differentiate them

+### Details:

+1. Update job definition with the new expected step

+    ```java
+    // package declaration
+    // several imports

+    @Configuration
+    @EnableBatchProcessing
+    public class BatchConfiguration {

+        @Bean
+        public Job helloWorldJob(JobBuilderFactory jobs, Step importAddressListStep, Step verifyImportStep) {
+            return jobs.get("ImportAddressListJob") //
+                    .incrementer(new RunIdIncrementer()) //
+                    .start(importAddressListStep) //
+                    .next(verifyImportStep) //
+                    .build();
+        }

+        // importAddressListStep() {...}

+        // reader() {...}

+        // processor() {...}

+        // writer() {...}

+    }
+    ```

+    We are introducing two changes to `helloWorldJob` method:

+    1. We are adding a new `verifyImportStep` parameter
+    1. We are adding that step as `next` step

+1. Create the new step

+    ```java
+    ```

+    <strong>Remarks:</strong> This step is mainly based on: spring boot's [Accessing Relational Data using JDBC with Spring](https://spring.io/guides/gs/relational-data-access/).

+1. Qualify steps to allow spring differentiate them

+    ```java
+    ```

 ##TASK 12: BUILD, RUN & ENJOY

 <!-- global links -->